You know, people with great connections don’t have them by accident.

 Indeed, when you come across another person who has lots of connections in different places, that asset of “human capital” was built at a price.
 Someone had to work to build that asset.

-This perspective was shared with me recently over a coffee visit with Frank Agin, founder of AmSpririt Business Connections and co-author (with Lewis Howes) of the FANTASTIC book LinkedWorking: Generating Success on the World’s Largest Professional Networking Website.
+This perspective is shared with me time and again, and more recently in a previous article about how to used LinkedIn.
+It also reminded me of a great book by Frank Agin, founder of AmSpririt Business Connections (co-authored with Lewis Howes) It’s entitled LinkedWorking: Generating Success on the World’s Largest Professional Networking Website.
 If you are new to LinkedIn, this concise, easy read is exactly what you are looking for.
 Get it now.

 “One of the things people tend to forget about networking is that it is work,” Frank asserts.
 “That’s why we call it networking…hence also the title of our book.”